SpicyIcy00/supabotv38/ADVANCED_DATA_IMPLEMENTATION.md

-# Advanced Data Tab Implementation
+# Advanced Analytics Page Implementation

 ## Overview
-I have successfully added an "Advanced Data" tab to the existing Streamlit app with comprehensive analytics engines using the existing database schema.
-The implementation follows all the specified requirements and integrates seamlessly with the existing codebase.
+I have successfully added an "Advanced Analytics" page to the existing Streamlit app with comprehensive analytics engines using the existing database schema.
+The implementation follows all the specified requirements and integrates seamlessly with the existing codebase as a dedicated page in the sidebar navigation.

 ## What Was Implemented